Sachin Tendulkar: Indian Premier League

-Tendulkar was made the Icon player and captain for his home side, the Mumbai Indians in the inaugural Indian Premier League Twenty20 competition in 2008.
+Tendulkar was made the Icon player and captain for his home team, the Mumbai Indians in the inaugural Indian Premier League Twenty20 competition in 2008.
 As an icon player, he was signed for a sum of US$1,121,250, 15% more than the second-highest paid player in the team, Sanath Jayasuriya.

 In 2010 edition of Indian Premier League, Mumbai Indians reached the final of the tournament.
 Tendulkar made 618 runs in 14 innings during the tournament, breaking Shaun Marsh's record of most runs in an IPL season.
 He was declared player of the tournament for his performance during the season.
 He also won Best Batsman and Best Captain awards at 2010 IPL Awards ceremony.
 Tendulkar has scored more than 500 runs in IPL in two different seasons as a captain.

 Sachin Tendulkar captained Mumbai Indians in 4 league matches of the second edition of the Champions League T20.
 He scored 68 in the first match and 48 against Guyana.
 But Mumbai Indians failed to qualify for semifinals after losing the initial two matches.
 Tendulkar scored 135 runs.